officelearn/azure-docs.sv-se/articles/cognitive-services/LUIS/luis-concept-data-alteration.md

 [!INCLUDE [Not supported in V3 API prediction endpoint](./includes/v2-support-only.md)]

-LUIS använder [API för stavningskontroll i Bing v7](../Bing-Spell-Check/overview.md) för att korrigera stavfel i uttryck.
+LUIS använder [Bing stavningskontroll kontrollera API V7](../Bing-Spell-Check/overview.md) att rätta stavfel i uttryck.
 LUIS måste den nyckel som associeras med den tjänsten.
-Skapa nyckeln och Lägg sedan till nyckeln som en QueryString-parameter i [slut punkten](https://go.microsoft.com/fwlink/?linkid=2092356).
+Skapa nyckeln och sedan lägga till nyckeln som en frågesträngsparameter på den [endpoint](https://go.microsoft.com/fwlink/?linkid=2092356).

 <!--
 You can also correct spelling errors in the **Test** panel by [entering the key](luis-interactive-test.md#view-bing-spell-check-corrections-in-test-panel).
 The key is kept as a session variable in the browser for the Test panel.
 Add the key to the Test panel in each browser session you want spelling corrected.